Some questions to honestly ask yourself before getting a jack russell:

 Resource guarding, is when a dog is aggressive in order to protect a valuable resource like food or toys.
 It can happen when you don’t establish trust and clear boundaries early on with your dog.
 People believe they need to take food away or alpha roll a dog to drive home their alpha status.
 Unfortunately, it’s a misguided attempt at dog training.
 Dogs that trust and have been given clear boundaries will share food and toys with people, and have no problem with items being taken away.

 Here’s some current information: Science debunked the “Alpha Myth” years ago.
 It’s okay to let go of the whole Alpha myth and all that goes with it.
 If you are unwilling to do this, you are either a bully…or you might just need to get caught up on a new way to train and relate to your dogs.
+(We can help you with that if you are willing.)
+Are you behind on the most current training methods?
+Are you willing to learn and let go of old and outdated methods?

 #3 - DO YOU GET FRUSTRATED EASILY AND/OR SCREAM AT YOUR DOGS?

 Imagine if the only training you got at a brand new job was your boss yelling at you constantly for your mistakes.
 You’d probably really hate going to work.
 The same goes for your dog.
 When you have a dog that hasn’t had any basic training, and only gets yelled at all the time, he’s likely to be a very stressed out little dog.
 This is because he knows you’re upset and doesn’t understand why - because you haven’t taught him any manners or what behaviors are desirable.
 Not only that, but the constant emotional turmoil is felt by your dog, and you’re likely to damage your relationship.
 Another point to consider is how seriously your dog will take you when there is a very real problem.
 Think of it as the boy who cried wolf.
 If you’re always yelling at your dog to come here when he’s running around the backyard, but you never actually teach him to come to you, what do you think will happen when he runs out into traffic?
 He hears you yelling, but that’s nothing new because you’re always yelling at him.
 So he runs right out there, and you can imagine how the story goes.
-So again ask yourself about your commitment to training:
+So again ask yourself about your commitment to training: Are you willing to take the time to train your new puppy?

 #4 - LEAVING YOUR DOG ALONE FOR EXTENDED PERIODS OF TIME